jademene/Global-Cost-of-Living-Analysis/README.md

 Join us as we navigate through the intricacies of statistical analysis and unveil meaningful insights into global living costs.

-_Note: this was a collaborative task with other two peers in the inernational BABD master @ POLIMI General School of Management._
+_Note: this was a collaborative task with other two peers in the international BABD master @ POLIMI General School of Management._